ruricolist/overlord/README.md

 - Lots of tests.
 - More portability testing.
 - Leverage UIOP more.
+- Source locations for functions in embedded languages.
 - Convenient logging protocol/syntax.
 - More convenient shell command syntax.
 - Thread safety (and eventually parallelism).